mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadFITS-v1.rst

 Description
 -----------

-Load FITS files, which typically contain images, into workspaces.
+Load FITS files, which typically contain images, into a :ref:`WorkspaceGroup <WorkspaceGroup>`.
 FITS stands for Flexible Image Transport System, see http://en.wikipedia.org/wiki/FITS.
-A new workspace (of type :ref:`Workspace2D <Workspace2D>`) is created for every FITS file loaded with this algorithm, and these workspaces are added into a group workspace.
+A new workspace (of type :ref:`Workspace2D <Workspace2D>`) is created for every FITS file loaded with this algorithm, and these workspaces are added into a :ref:`WorkspaceGroup <WorkspaceGroup>`.
 The group workspace is named as indicated in the OutputWorkspace input property.
 The workspaces included in the group are named with the same name and an appendix _1, _2, etc., incremented sequentially as new files are loaded with the same OutputWorkspace property.

 The current implementation of this algorithm only supports 2D files (FITS images with two axes), and it should in principle be able to